carallon/pharos-controller-api/sphinx-src/lua-api/index.rst

 ``push_to_web(name, value)``

-Sends data as JSON to clients who are subscribed to the relevant websocket channel, e.g. custom web interfaces using :ref:`websocket_subscribe_lua` in the ``query.js`` library.
+Sends data as JSON to clients who are subscribed to the relevant websocket channel, e.g. custom web interfaces using :ref:`subscribe_lua <websocket_subscribe_lua>` in the ``query.js`` library.
 The parameters are as follows:

 .. list-table::
    :widths: 3 3 7 3